-In the nomenclature of the DMS Bai Yai Assamica Oolong tea, DMS means the cultivation region Doi Mae Salong, while Bai Yai (Thai = “large leaf”) is the designation that has established among local tea producers for the assamica tea tree.
+In the nomenclature of the DMS Bai Yai Assamica Oolong Tea, “DMS” means the cultivation region, Doi Mae Salong.
+Then, “Bai Yai” means “large leaf” in Thai language.
+Therefore, it is the designation common among local tea producers for teas of the region’s native tea trees..

 For more information about teas from north Thailand’s native tea trees, please also read our dedicated blog article:

 What is Oolong Tea?

 But, what is actually “Oolong tea”?
 Now, the term Oolong tea refers to all teas, whose degree of oxidation is between that of green and black tea.
 As green tea is non-oxidized, while black tea is fully oxidized, we can talk of “part-oxidized” teas.
 However, the span between lightly oxidized and high oxidized Oolong teas is quite huge.
 And the resulting diversity of different teas within the category of Oolong teas quite great, accordingly.

 By the way, coming from the same tea trees is our

 Use 3 grams of DMS Bai Yai Assamica Oolong Tea on 200ml of water at a temperature around 85°C. Then, let infuse for 2 – 3 minutes for a first infusion.
 This tea will always be good for 2 full-value infusions.
 However, a third infusion definitely still has a good potential for excitement.

 Of course, tea masters performing a Gong Fu Cha will infuse such Oolong tea a lot more often.
 However, they will usually apply higher dosages and work with shorter infusion periods.